-Figure 1: Spatial definitions for WC fisheries (left) and SA (Sub-Antarctic) fisheries (right) as defined for the 2020-21 stock assessment.
-North: WC_north; South Out: WC_south; South In: WC_inside; Stewart-Snares (Snares) shelf: SA_snares; Auck Is: SA_auck; Sub-Antarctic: SA_suba.
+Figure 1: Spatial definitions for WC (WCSI) fisheries (top left), SA (Sub-Antarctic) fisheries (top right), and CR (Chatham Rise) and ECSI spawning fisheries (bottom) as defined for the 2024 stock assessment.
+North: WC.north; South Out: WC.south; South In: WC.inside; Stewart-Snares (Snares) shelf: SA.snares; Auck Is: SA.auck; Sub-Antarctic: SA.suba; Shallow: CR.shallow; Deep: CR.deep; ECSI: EC.spawn.

-From 1999-2000 to 2001-02, there was a redistribution in catch from eastern stock areas (Chatham Rise, ECSI, east coast North Island (ECNI), and Cook Strait) to western stock areas (WCSI, Puysegur, and Sub-Antarctic) (Table 4).
+From 1999-2000 to 2001-02, there was a redistribution in catch from eastern stock areas (Chatham Rise, ECSI, east coast North Island (ECNI), and Cook Strait) to western stock areas (WCSI, Puysegur, and Sub-Antarctic) (Table 5).
 This was initially due to industry initiatives to reduce the catch of small fish in the area of the Mernoo Bank but, from 1 October 2001, was part of an informal agreement with the Minister responsible for fisheries that 65% of the catch should be taken from the western fisheries to reduce pressure on the eastern stock.
 This arrangement ended following the 2003 hoki assessment in 2002-03, which indicated that the eastern hoki stock was less depleted than the western stock and effort was shifted back into eastern areas, particularly Cook Strait.
-Since 2004-05 there have been a series of agreements, including limiting catch below the TACC and voluntary catch splits between western and eastern fishing grounds (Table 5).
+Since 2004-05 there have been a series of agreements, including limiting catch below the TACC and voluntary catch splits between western and eastern fishing grounds (Table 2).
 The split between eastern and western catches has been close to the agreed catches in most years.
-In 2020-21, eastern and western catches (including carry forward) were below catch limits for both eastern and western stock areas.
+In 2022-23, eastern and western catches (including carry forward) were below catch limits for both eastern and western stock areas.
 Figure 2a shows the reported landings and TACC for HOK 1, and Figure 2b shows the eastern and western catch components of this stock since 1988-89.